 Sec.
-14. The live stock sanitary commissioner shall thoroughly disinfect all stables and premises where condemned animals were found, or cause the same to be done by a competent agent in the employ of such commissioner, and the expense incurred on account of such disinfectant shall be paid one-half from the appropriation allowed for the use of such commissioner, and one-half by the owner or person in control of such stable and premises.
+15. Stables where condemned animals were found shall be disinfected.
+1911, c.
+195, § 14.
+The live stock sanitary commissioner shall thoroughly disinfect all stables and premises where condemned animals were found, or cause the same to be done by a competent agent in the employ of such commissioner, and the expense incurred on account of such disinfectant shall be paid one-half from the appropriation allowed for the use of such commissioner, and one-half by the owner or person in control of such stable and premises.

-SEC.
-15. All assessors of taxes shall keep a record of all pure blood cattle kept for breeding purposes, and shall make a report of the same to the live stock sanitary commissioner on or before the first day of July of each year, showing the name of the owner, number in the herd, age and sex; such reports shall be made uopn blanks furnished by the commissioner.
+Sec.
+16. Assessors' return of pure-blood cattle, filed with commissioner.
+1911, c.
+195, § 15.
+All assessors of taxes shall keep a record of all pure-blooded cattle kept for breeding purposes, and shall make a report of the same to the live stock sanitary commissioner on or before the first day of July of each year, showing the name of the owner, number in the herd, age and sex; such reports shall be made upon blanks furnished by the commissioner.

-SEC.
-16. All persons selling pure blood cattle, or cattle represented to be pure blooded, for breeding purposes, shall before delivery, make a report to the live stock sanitary commissioner, upon blanks furnished by him upon application, stating the number of cattle sold, the age and sex, and to whom sold; before delivery, such cattle shall be tested with tuberculin under the direction of, and a certificate of health given by, the live stock sanitary commissioner, unless such a test has been carried out under his direction within one year; but this provision shall not apply to calves less than one year old.
+Sec.
+17. Certificate of health upon sale of pure-blooded cattle for breeding purposes.
+1911, c.
+195, § 16.
+All persons selling pure-blooded cattle, or cattle represented to be pure blooded, for breeding purposes, shall before delivery, make a report to the live stock sanitary commissioner, upon blanks furnished by him upon application, stating the number of cattle sold, the age and sex, and to whom sold; before delivery, such cattle shall be tested with tuberculin under the direction of, and a certificate of health given by, the live stock sanitary commissioner, unless such a test has been carried out under his direction within one year; but this provision shall not apply to calves less than one year old.
 Such certificate of health shall be delivered to the buyer by the seller.
-Whoever violates any provision of this section, shall be punished by a fine of not less than twenty-five dollars or more than fifty dollars for each offense.
+Whoever violates any provision of this section, shall be punished by a fine of not less than twenty-five, or more than fifty dollars for each offense.

 Sec.
-17. No neat stock, (calves, cows, steers, oxen or bulls), or stags of any age, shall be allowed to enter this state, from any other state or country, neither (either) for dairying purposes, breeding purposes nor (or) for slaughter, (except cattle in transit under the control of the federal government) without a permit duly authorized by the live stock sanitary commissioner, which permit shall accompany the shipment. animals shall be tested with tuberculin within thirty days of arrival, regardless of any other test made, and shall be held in quarantine upon the premises of the owner, until released by the live stock sanitary commissioner.
-Whoever violates any provision of this section shall be punished -penalty. as provided in section sixteen.
+18. Permit required for cattle entering the state.
+1911, c.
+195, § 17.
+No neat stock, (calves, cows, steers, oxen or bulls), or stags of any age, shall be allowed to enter this state, from any other state or country, either for dairying purposes, breeding purposes or for slaughter, except cattle in transit under the control of the federal government, without a permit duly authorized by the live stock sanitary commissioner, which permit shall accompany the shipment.
+Such animals shall be tested with tuberculin within thirty days of arrival, regardless of any other test made, and shall be held in quarantine upon the premises of the owner, until released by the live stock sanitary commissioner.
+Whoever violates any provision of this section shall be punished as provided in section seventeen.

-SEC.
-18. The several county attorneys shall prosecute all violations of this chapter, which shall be brought to their notice or knowledge by any person making the complaint under oath; the supreme judicial court shall have jurisdiction of such offenses.
+Sec.
+19. County attorneys shall prosecute violations.
+1911, c.
+195, § 18.
+The several county attorneys shall prosecute all violations of this chapter, which shall be brought to their notice or knowledge by any person making the complaint under oath; the supreme judicial court and superior courts shall have jurisdiction of such offenses.